 Most men who wear man buns have relatively long locks.
 But there are plenty of guys with shorter hair—maybe an inch or two long—who wrestle their hair into painful looking buns that end up roughly the size of a blueberry.

 Interestingly, traction alopecia isn’t confined to hipsters.
 It’s actually relatively common among Sikh men whose tightly wound turbans can pull on the hair.
 It also affects women (and men) who wear their hair in corn rows or tight braids, and female dancers, among whom the condition is called “ballerina baldness.”

-Sixty-two percent of the women surveyed said they either don't like (35.5%) or hate (27.4%) man buns.
-And asked whether they think a current or past significant other would look attractive when sporting a man bun, 74.2% said No. Worse yet, the top five adjectives that come to women's mind when seeing a guy with a man bun are, in order, feminine, trendy, weird, sexy, and hot.
-In case you missed it, "feminine" was number one.
+Sixty-two percent of the women surveyed said they either don’t like (35.5 percent) or hate (27.4 percent) man buns.
+And asked whether they think a current or past significant other would look attractive when sporting a man bun, 74.2 percent said “no.” Worse yet, the top five adjectives that come to women’s mind when seeing a guy with a man bun are, in order, feminine, trendy, weird, sexy, and hot.
+In case you missed it, “feminine” was No. one.
 Not the image most fashion-conscious guys are trying to present.

 On the other hand, women see beards (again, in order), as manly, sexy, rugged, hairy, and scratchy.

 It’s pretty easy to reduce the risk that your hairstyle will lead to baldness.